Haunted Halloween Theme Park Attraction

 661-255-4100 or 818-367-5965

-2012 FRIGHT FEST HOURS: Six Flags Magic Mountain is open 10:30am to midnight on Fridays and Saturdays, and from 10:30am to 11:00pm on Sundays and on Monday, October 31
+- Six Flags Magic Mountain is open 10:30am to midnight on Fridays and Saturdays, and from 10:30am to 11:00pm on Sundays and on Monday.

 - Children under 2 years old are free

-- Regular Maze pass: $10 in advance; $13 at the gate for those without season passes
+- Regular Maze pass: $15 in advance; $13 for Season Passholders (available at gate only)

 - Typically, discount coupons are available in the advertising sections of major newspapers; you can usually find coupons at Jack in the Box restaurants or Burger King.